ironhack-labs/lab-ajax-crud-characters/README.md

 - Create a button (*Fetch all* in the image above) that calls a function in the `APIHandler`.
 - The function will return a JSON object with all the characters.
 - Get the data and show the characters.
-Finally, with javascript, we will create a structure similar to a card (image above) to show every detail of each character.
+Finally, with JavaScript, we will create a structure similar to a card (image above) to show detailed info about each character.

 #### Fetch one character

 ![image](https://user-images.githubusercontent.com/23629340/36733678-97ecd42a-1bd1-11e8-8e60-6aab38d632a0.png)

-Following the same idea as with fetching all, retreive a single character's data we need to:
+Following the same idea as with fetching all, to retrieve a single character's data we need to:

-- Create a button (*Fetch one* in the image above) to, through an input field, get the id of an existing character.
+- Create a button (*Fetch one* in the image above) to, through an input field, get the `id` of an existing character.
 - Search that character in the API with *[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)*
 - Get the data and show the character info as a card.